mrfdev/CMI/Resources/Add-ons/essentialsx/README.md

 This is a `CMI CustomAlias` add-on made by Floris, for CMI 9.1.2.x or newer, and Minecraft 1.18.1

-1MB EssentialsX to CMI Commands allows a server owner to offer the set of familiar old EssentialsX commands and their aliasses to their players.
-These are the ones that aren't already default under `/cmi <command>` or aren't mapped by default in `Alias.yml` yet.
+1MB EssentialsX to CMI Commands allows a server owner to offer the set of familiar old EssentialsX commands and their aliases to their players.
+These are the ones that do not already default under `/CMI <command>` or aren't mapped by default in `Alias.yml` yet.

-Final note: By default the permissions are set to inherit (minus a few like `/tnt`).
-Technically if the Main cmi command has a permission granted, then these alias will just act as such.
+Final note: By default, the permissions are set to inherit (minus a few like `/tnt`).
+Technically if the Main CMI command has permission granted, then this alias will just act as such.
 So you don't have to worry about much here.
 Generally a permission for any of the provided commands will be `cmi.customalias.[command]` So `/tnt` will be `cmi.customalias.tnt`.

 Okay, **let's get started**.
 Thank you for being interested in this little add-on.